The Date Whose Girlfriend Was In A Coma

-He was very tall, incredibly smart and hilarious (tick, tick, tick) and we bonded over our love of emo bands.
+He was very tall, incredibly smart, and hilarious (tick, tick, tick) and we bonded over our love of terrible emo bands.

 I messaged to ask how he was; his reply was aloof, so we left it at that.